shieman/ColorizeTOP/README.md

 # How it works
 This c++ Top is made with opencv 4.2 dnn using Cuda 10.2.
 It uses machine learning model to predict colors.

-It's a Windows version, but you can compile with other os.
+It's a Windows version, but you can compile with other Oses, since it's just c++ and opencv (and Cuda Cudnn for GPU acceleration)

 Using movie files, i get an average 20fps with cuda dnn, 2 fps without.